 But the dramatists did not go back and fill in the details of what had happened previously.
 They assumed that the audience would already have this information (which battle had been fought, who had been the victor, what situation these characters found themselves in, etc.).

 Where in media res goes wrong

 By contrast, today’s writer who begins in media res starts us off with a lone, out-of-sequence scene, then tells us a flashback, in essence, for what can amount to half the book.
 Readers can find this approach disconcerting because, basically, we forget about the scene that started everything off.
 At best, we may harbor a mild curiosity about why the author has given that scene such special placement and when it might recur.

 I would argue for two ways out of this current dilemma.

 If you are going to begin with a scene from the middle of the narrative, why not continue to utilize the narrative possibilities of flashbacks and multiple concurrent timelines to ensure that your first scene does not look like an ugly duckling?

-Perhaps a simpler solution to the in media res dilemma, once you have begun in the “thick of it,” don’t backtrack.
-If your first scene engenders interest, if it implies a world where there is something at stake and immediately transports the reader into a situation with dramatic tension, why not just continue from there?
+Perhaps a simpler solution to the in media res dilemma, once you have begun in the “thick of it,” is, don’t backtrack.
+If your first scene engenders interest, if it implies a world where something is at stake and immediately transports the reader into a situation with dramatic tension, why not just continue from there?